sunny092020/news_crawler/README.md

 ```

 This is for educational and experimental purpose only.
-Use it with respect for the site owner.
+Use it with respect for the site owner and the website's robots.txt file.

 Thanks and best regards!